-Pruning lemon trees is essential for keeping them growing and productive, but the timing, methods, and reasons for pruning your lemon tree are very different from the timing, methods, and reasons for pruning apples stone fruit trees like peaches, cherries, apricots, plums, and nectarines.
+Pruning lemon trees is essential for keeping them growing and productive, but the timing, methods, and reasons for pruning your lemon tree are very different from the timing, methods, and reasons for pruning stone fruit trees like peaches, cherries, apricots, plums, and nectarines or pome fruit trees like apples and pears.

 The horticultural term for this condition is tip dieback, or flagging.
 Both terms mean the same thing.
 When a tree of any kind has more growth on top than its roots can support, flagging can set in.